 Atkinson was spending so much time at the facility, that one of the staff members joked he might as well work at New Vision House of Hope.
 As soon as a position opened up, Atkinson applied and has been working for the organization ever since.

 “My first day on the job, they just made me feel so warm and so welcome,” Atkinson says.
 “They go above and beyond the call.”

 CONTINUING TO SERVE

 Much of his work has been spent addressing the needs of Veterans.
 After serving 10 years in the U.S. Army himself, Atkinson became one of the roughly 50,000 homeless Veterans living in the United States.
 Although services are available to help them, Atkinson says accessing those services isn’t so easy.

 “We have some great programs for the Veterans, but you can get bogged down in a lot of the paperwork,” Atkinson says.
 “You have to be willing to go through the process.”

 Atkinson is trying to make that process easier at New Vision House of Hope by automating all of their paperwork so it can be filled out more quickly.
 Since finding permanent housing himself, Atkinson says he hopes to be a “beacon” for other Veterans to show them that if he could make it through difficult times, they can too.

 His time in the military took him around the world, to places like Japan, Honduras, Spain and Germany.
-His time after the service left him homeless but his journey didn’t end there.
-Despite the fact it has been a long road, Atkinson feels grateful to be where he is now and thankful he can make the journey a little easier for others.
+His time after the service left him homeless.
+But his journey didn’t end there, and though it has been a long road, Atkinson feels grateful to be where he is now, and thankful he can make the journey a little easier for others.